 Fishing has always been a vital part of Terraria.
 You get to choose between several side professions that hold the potential to help you progress.
 However, fishing is much more than a simple progression.

 The main premise of this activity is simple; you get to fish in liquid bodies with the help of a fishing rod and bait.
 In return, you get certain fish that grants items and crates.
 While the item system is easy to understand, the same cannot be said about the crate system.

 In Terraria, Crates are randomized loot bags that grant variable rewards.
 Crates have different variants, each housing a different loot pool.
 A crate’s content can be revealed by opening it.

-With that said, some crates are relatively easier to catch while other requires lady luck to smile upon you.
-Needless to say, opening a crate is one hell of an experience.
+With that said some crates are relatively easier to catch, while others require lady luck to smile upon you.
+Opening a crate is one hell of an experience.
 However, a wise man once said:

 Catch Rate of a Crate